 Debugging with Mbed Studio

-Tip: This guide is for debugging development boards that are automatically detected and configured.
-If you are using a debug probe, or want to use configuration from a CMSIS-Pack, please set up a custom target.
+The section below explains how to do debugging with development boards that are automatically detected and configured.
+If you are using a debug probe, or want to use configuration from a CMSIS-Pack, please set up a custom target first.

 This section presents the debugger mode and debugging tools available in Mbed Studio.
 You can step debug an Mbed program on any connected Mbed Enabled board that supports pyOCD.
 The debugger mode provides different ways of checking what your code is doing while it runs.
 You can step through your code, examine the execution path of your code, or look at the values stored in variables and more!